New terrorist laptop bombs may evade airport security, intel sources say

 "We don't have the same level of confidence in other areas of the world because we don't have the government bodies and stature to assure compliance," said Liscouski, president of Secure Point Technologies.

-When it originally announced the electronic ban, the TSA issued a statement explaining that it "works closely" with other countries to protect the traveling public.
-"TSA is confident in the security of all of our last point of departure airports," the statement said.
-"TSA regularly assesses the effectiveness of security at all foreign airports served by U.S. air carriers and foreign air carriers that provide last point of departure services to the United States.
-This ensures international airports maintain a level of security consistent with international standards."

 When the electronics ban was announced, US officials told CNN they were concerned that terrorists had developed ways to hide explosives in battery compartments.
 But the new intelligence makes clear that the bomb-makers working for ISIS and other groups have become sophisticated enough to hide the explosives while ensuring a laptop would function long enough to get past screeners.
-Though advanced in design, FBI testing found the laptops can be modified using common household tools.
+Though advanced in design, FBI testing found that the laptops could be modified using common household tools.

 FBI experts have tested variants of the laptop bombs using different battery and explosive configurations to assess how difficult it would be for airport screeners to detect them.